Tlee43/IQ/README.md

 ./iq yourQBF.qcir
 ```

-This will return a array of four numbers corresponding to the calculated truth value of the QBF, time
+This will return an array of four numbers corresponding to the calculated truth value of the QBF, time
-taken to solve the QBF, the number of top level refinments and the number of top level strategy
+taken to solve the QBF, the number of top level refinements and the number of top level strategy
 refinements.

 # Licence